 Japan hotel chain under fire over denial of Rape of Nanking

-A fast-growing Japanese hotel chain is facing criticism over a book penned by the hotel's owner that says the Rape of Nanking was fabricated.
-APA Group, a Tokyo-based land developer and operator of 400-plus hotels, drew fire for spreading the revisionist views of company president Toshio Motoya by putting the books in hotel guestrooms and also selling them.
+A man walks past the entrance of an Apa Hotel in Tokyo, Wednesday, Jan.
+18, 2017.
+The fast-growing Japanese hotel chain is facing criticism over a book penned by the hotel's owner that says the Rape of Nanking was fabricated.

 Add your comments below